If you’re in search of a cost-efficient and easy to manage 10Gb switch, then you might want to focus your attention on QNAPs QSW-1208-8C Switch.

 With that, the technology strays from the CSMA/CD which are rules used to determine how the network devices respond when two devices try to use a data channel at the same.
 Since 10GbE uses bidirectional transmission, frame transfer becomes faster.

-The 10GbE Ethernet has several uses.
+Uses The 10GbE Ethernet has several uses.
 It allows for faster switching to achieve flawless integration of LAN, WAN, MAN, and SAN so you won’t have to address translation, routers, reassembling, and packet fragmentation.
 It also reduces the cost of bandwidth, plus it also allows for straightforward scalability.
 You can simply upgrade from 1GbE to 10GbE since there will be similar upgrade paths.

 Advantages of 10GbE